AbdullahElian1/linear-regression/README.md

-this project for educatinal purpose to prctice linear_regriossion and pandas
+this project for educatinal purpose to prctice linear_regriossion and pandas.